-New York, United States Executive Recruitment
+New York, the United States Executive Search

 Standard recruitment breaks in New York because the best candidates are already in motion.
 They are heavily approached, highly compensated, and selective about process quality and confidentiality.